CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Answer - No, the application form of CLAT will be available only in online mode.
 You cannot apply in offline mode.

-Answer - For General/OBC/PwD/NRI/PIO/OCI category candidates, CLAT application fee is Rs 4000.
-For SC, ST and BPL category candidates, the application fee is Rs 3500.
+Answer - For General/OBC/PwD/NRI/PIO/OCI category candidates, CLAT application fee will be around Rs 4000.
+For SC, ST and BPL category candidates, the application fee will be around Rs 3500.

 Question - What documents do I need to upload for filling the CLAT application form?